anderspitman/anderspitman.net/entries/11/entry.md

 ## Platform Dependencies

 Platform dependencies are the most fundamental type.
-These include hardware, operating systems, and programming language compilers/runtimes.
+These include hardware, operating systems, web browsers, programming language compilers/runtimes, and APIs.
 Pretty much every software project is going to have platform dependencies.
+APIs are unique here because they are much more risky than the others.
+You're giving a 3rd party complete control over the functionality of your app, with a high liklihood of it changing.
+However, sometimes there is no choice.
+If you want to develop a Facebook app, you have to use their API.

-This is the level where you're almost certainly wasting your time trying to build it yourself (which doesn't mean that's never the right choice).
+Platform dependencies are the level where you're almost certainly wasting your time trying to build it yourself (which doesn't mean that's never a good choice).

 ## Data Dependencies